 What are the Types of Sleeping Pills?

 There are many types of medications for sleep that are used around the world.
 The purpose of these medications is to assist people with the process of falling asleep.
 People are supposed to be able to fall asleep naturally.
 However, not everyone can do this, due to a variety of reasons.
 There are two basic categories of sleeping medications, over-the-counter sleep aids, and prescription sleep aids.

 Over-the-counter sleeping medications are considered to be safer and to pose much less of a risk of creating an addiction.
 This is why people are not required to possess a prescription from a doctor to obtain them.
 Many OTC sleeping pills rely on antihistamines and the pain reliever, Acetaminophen, to create their drowsy effects.
 Acetaminophen is found in many popular pain-relieving drugs, such as Tylenol PM and Aspirin-Free Anacin PM.
-If you are looking for an over-the-counter sleeping medication list, you can get one at any pharmacy.

 Prescription sleep medications, on the other hand, use different ingredients and can be a lot more powerful.
 Many prescription sleep medications are sedative-hypnotics and work by manipulating receptors in the brain to slow down the nervous system.
 Some sedative-hypnotic sleeping pills are benzodiazepines, and some are not.